mkb79/Audible/docs/source/misc/advanced.rst

 Activation Bytes
 ================

-Since v0.4.0 this app can get activation bytes.
+.. versionadded:: v0.4.0

+   Get activation bytes

-To retrieve activation bytes an authentication via :class:`LoginAuthenticator` or :class:`FileAuthenticator` is needed.
+To retrieve activation bytes an authentication :class:`Authenticator` is needed.

 The Activation bytes can be obtained like so::